Suraaj308/FormApp/frontend/README.md

 The Project Folder would be FormApp.
 And inside this, there is the frontend folder.
 1. Cd frontend  (in the VS code terminal)
+2. npm install (a safe measure to ensure all the necessarry dependencies are installed)
-2. npm start (to start the react app)
+3. npm start (to start the react app)
-3. Go to chrome or any modren web-browser and enter localhost:3000 (React runs on default 3000 Port)
+4. Go to chrome or any modren web-browser and enter localhost:3000 (React runs on default 3000 Port)
 ===================================================================================================
 Design Desicions :